brainblocks/brainblocks-shopify/readme.md

 `port`: Port to run the server on.
 Ex `4800`
 `mongodbURI`: The connection URI for mongoose to connect to.
 Ex: `mongodb://localhost/brainblocks-shopify`
+`appUrl`: The full URL of where you are hosting this app.
 `encryptionKey` A random 32 character string.
 This is used to encrypt/decrypt Shopify API credentials in the database.
 You can generate one [here](https://www.browserling.com/tools/random-string).
 This key should not change.
 If it does, all existing shops will need to re-register.

 ## Run the Server